OVpay: checking in and out with your debit card

 Whether you're travelling with your debit card or OV-chipkaart, always take the card out of your wallet when checking in and out.
 This ensures that you're using the right card for your journey and avoids the possibility of you being charged twice.
 If you bought an e-ticket, then you can check in by holding your ticket in the NS-app against the card reader.

-It will soon be possible to check in and out using your debit card, credit card and mobile phone, throughout the country and on all carriers.
+You can check in and out using your debit card, credit card and mobile phone, throughout the country and on all carriers.
 This new method for checking in and out comes under the name of OVpay, which is a joint initiative by all carriers.
 For more information, go to the OVpay website.

 Frequently asked questions about checking in with your debit card